 This braised aubergine dish is perfect with some steamed jasmine rice and garnished with some toasted sesame seeds and coriander (cilantro) leaves.
-I also like to drizzle on chilli oil or this amazing chilli oil with crunchy garlic.
+I also like to drizzle on chilli oil or this amazing chilli oil with crunchy garlic (paid affiliate link).

-You could also make this delicious recipe as part of a Chinese meal, with some vegan san choy bau or Chinese fried oyster mushrooms as a starter and then this Chinese braised eggplant and tofu as a main course with some steamed rice and Chinese green beans (with or without the tempeh in that recipe) or crispy kale (dressed with sesame seeds and tamari instead of the nutritional yeast) as side dishes.
+You could also make this delicious recipe as part of a Chinese meal, starting with a pickled cucumber palate cleanser, then some vegan san choy bau or Chinese fried oyster mushrooms as a starter and then this Chinese braised eggplant and tofu as a main course with some steamed rice and Chinese green beans (with or without the tempeh in that recipe) or crispy kale (dressed with sesame seeds and tamari instead of the nutritional yeast) as side dishes.
 Delicious!
 Mango sorbet would make an excellent refreshing dessert for this meal!

 I have already suggested substitutions in the ingredients section above.
 For variations, you could leave out the mushrooms altogether if you don’t like mushrooms, or substitute the hoisin sauce for vegan oyster sauce if you want to change the flavour profile slightly.